snowdriftcoop/snowdrift/README.md

 Running the site
 ----------------

-Once snowdrift is built, assuming you're using a cabal sandbox and have set your PATH correctly, you can start the server by running:
+Once snowdrift is built, assuming you're using a cabal sandbox and have set your PATH correctly, make sure you are in your project directory, then start the server by running:

     Snowdrift Development